pulumi/registry/themes/default/content/registry/packages/kafka/installation-configuration.md

 The Pulumi Kafka provider uses the Kafka SDK to manage and provision resources.

-> Pulumi relies on the Kafka SDK to authenticate requests from your computer to Kafka.
-Your credentials are never sent
-> to pulumi.com.

-The Pulumi Kafka Provider needs to be configured with Kafka credentials before it can be used to create resources.

 ## Installation

 The Kafka Cloud provider is available as a package in all Pulumi languages: